Visa requirements for Swiss citizens

 Visa requirements for Swiss citizens are administrative entry restrictions by the authorities of other states placed on citizens of Switzerland.

-As of May 2025, Swiss citizens had visa-free or visa on arrival access to 187 countries and territories, ranking the Swiss passport 5th, tied with passport from New Zealand in the world according to the Henley Passport Index.
+As of November 2026, Swiss citizens had visa-free or visa on arrival access to 185 countries and territories, ranking the Swiss passport 4th, tied with ten other EU passports according to the Henley Passport Index.

 As a member state of the European Free Trade Association (EFTA), Swiss citizens enjoy freedom of movement to live and work in Iceland, Norway and Liechtenstein in accordance with the EFTA convention.
 Moreover, by virtue of Switzerland's bilateral agreements with the EU, Swiss citizens also have freedom of movement in all EU member states.
 All EFTA and EU citizens are not only visa-exempt but are legally entitled to enter and reside in each other's countries.

 In order to travel to another country, a Swiss citizen requires a passport, except travel to EFTA and EU countries, European microstates, Greenland (de facto), and Turkey, where the Swiss identity card is valid.